 Described combination of mechanisms reducing the portal-to-bile transport led to increased plasma concentration of bile acids in MRP2 deficient animals rendering their organism more susceptible to the cumulation of bile acids during the cholestatic challenge.
-This was confirmed in our ethinylestradiol-administered MRP2-deficient rats which developed distinct increase in plasma concentrations of bile acids.
-Interestingly, biliary secretion or stool excretion of bile acids were not changed in these animals indicating that canalicular secretion of bile acids in the liver or their reabsorption in the ileum were not affected.
-In agreement, detailed molecular analysis revealed that three principal mechanisms may be behind such aggravation of hypercholanemia (increased plasma concentrations of bile acids), namely reduced expression of basolateral uptake SLCO transporters, increased MRP4-mediated efflux from hepatocytes to blood, and induced synthesis of muricholic acids due to upregulation of CYP2C22 enzyme and downregulation of CYP8B1.
-This was consistent with increased content of α/β MCA found in the stool and bile, which may prevent further reduction of bile acids biliary secretion by ethinylestradiol.
+This was confirmed in our ethinylestradiol-administered MRP2 deficient rats, which developed a distinct increase in plasma concentrations of bile acids.
+Interestingly, biliary secretion or stool excretion of bile acids were not changed in these animals, indicating that canalicular secretion of bile acids in the liver or their reabsorption in the ileum were not affected.
+In agreement, detailed molecular analysis revealed that three principal mechanisms might be behind such aggravation of hypercholanemia (increased plasma concentrations of bile acids), namely reduced expression of basolateral uptake Slco transporters, increased MRP4-mediated efflux from hepatocytes to blood, and induced synthesis of muricholic acids due to upregulation of CYP2C22 enzyme and downregulation of CYP8B1.
+This was consistent with increased content of $\alpha/\beta$ MCA found in the stool and bile, which may prevent further reduction of bile acids biliary secretion by ethinylestradiol.

 Several mechanisms are responsible for the induction of cholestasis by estrogens.
-The crucial one is activation of nuclear estrogen receptor ER α which in turn activates inflammatory response through JNK-NF- κ B pathway, reduces the content of RXR α receptor crucial for dimerization and activation of FXR, CAR or PXR, and also directly suppresses adaptive anticholestatic response by binding and blocking promotor sequences of FXR and its downstream bile acid-related genes.
-This blockade can be further worsened by interaction of activated ERK1/2 and JNK1/2 with transcription factors hepatocyte nuclear factor 1 and 4 α (HNF) to block expression of CYP7A1, CYP8B1, or NTCP.
-In agreement with this concept, we detected repression of NTCP, bile acids synthetic enzymes, RXR α , and induction of NF- κ B in estrogen-treated wild-type rats.
-MRP2 deficient rats responded to ethinylestradiol with a significant decrease in Nrf2-mediated protective activity and a more pronounced reduction in RXR α .
-MRP2 is required for the elimination of conjugated metabolites of the estrogen such as ethinylestradiol-17- α / β -glucuronide.
-Therefore, more intensive effect in TR rats may be the consequence of ethinylestradiol cumulation due to impaired MRP2 activity (Zamek-Gliszczynski et al., 2011).
-Notably, MRP4 expression was increased in estrogen-treated TRs despite reduced activity of CAR-NRF2 pathway which plays central position in MRP4 regulation together with the peroxisome proliferator-activated receptor α (PPAR α) and the aryl hydrocarbon receptor (AHR).
+The crucial one is activation of nuclear estrogen receptor $ER\alpha$ which in turn (i) activates inflammatory response through JNK-NF- $\kappa$ B pathway, (ii) reduces the content of RXR $\alpha$ receptor crucial for dimerization and activation of FXR, CAR or PXR, and (iii) directly suppresses adaptive anti-cholestatic response by binding and blocking promotor sequences of FXR and its downstream bile acid-related genes.
+This blockade can be further worsened by the interaction of activated ERK1/2 and JNK1/2 with transcription factors hepatocyte nuclear factor 1 and $4\alpha$ (HNF) to block the expression of CYP7A1, CYP8B1, or NTCP.
+In agreement with this concept, we detected repression of NTCP, bile acids synthetic enzymes, RXR $\alpha$ , and induction of NF- $\kappa$ B in estrogen-treated wild-type rats.
+MRP2-deficient rats responded to ethinylestradiol with a significant decrease in NRF2-mediated protective activity and a more pronounced reduction in RXRa.
+MRP2 is required for the elimination of conjugated metabolites of the estrogen, such as ethinylestradiol- $17-\alpha/\beta$ -glucuronide.
+Therefore, a more intensive effect in MRP2-deficient rats may be the consequence of ethinylestradiol cumulation (Zamek-Gliszczynski et al., 2011).
+Notably, MRP4 expression was increased in estrogen-treated MRP2-deficient rats despite reduced activity of CAR-NRF2 pathway, which plays a central position in MRP4 regulation together with the peroxisome proliferator-activated receptor a (PPAR $\alpha$ ) and the aryl hydrocarbon receptor (AHR).
 Interestingly, the content of MRP4 is increased in the kidney of female mice (Maher et al., 2005), and it is repressed in ovariectomized mice while it can be induced by estrogen.
-It is therefore possible that estrogen may directly increase also Mrp4 liver expression.
+Thus, estrogen may directly increase also MRP4 liver expression.
 This effect should be further validated (Wen et al., 2015).